 An employee ownership trust (EOT), may be a key component in your company’s employee share scheme.

 This will acquire a majority or significant ownership stake in the company, then hold it long term.

-To create an employees’ trust, it will be necessary to prepare a trust deed which will be formal evidence of the trust’s creation and will set out its terms.
+To create an EOT (or any other kind of employees’ trust), it will be necessary to prepare a trust deed which will be formal evidence of the trust’s creation and will set out its terms.